Spectral-Finance/lux-spectra/README.md

 ## Using your own prompt

 Modify the contents of `prompt.txt` to your own initial prompt that will be used to instruct the LLM when responding to an incoming question.

+## Using Ngrok

+Once you are ready, you can use Ngrok to expose your local server to the internet.

+Please follow the instructions outlined [here](https://ngrok.com/docs/getting-started/) to install, open an account and locally set-up Ngrok.

+Once you have Ngrok installed, run `ngrok http 4000` to expose your local server to the internet.

+You will see a log in your console that says "Forwarding https://<random-string>.ngrok-free.app -> http://localhost:4000".
+Grab the URL and configure it as the callback URL of your application in Spectral.

+## Begin the interview

+You can visit the website at `http://localhost:4000`, review the prompt that your agent will use to answer the questions, and begin the interview by clicking the "Begin Interview" button.